LingyuanMeng17/LingyuanMeng17.github.io/_pages/about.md

 **Lingyuan Meng** is a PhD student at <i class="fas fa-university"></i> **National University of Defense Technology (NUDT)**, supervised by <a href="https://xinwangliu.github.io/" class="link-accent"> Prof. Xinwang Liu</a>.
 He also earned my M.S. degree in Colledge of Computer and  from <i class="fas fa-university"></i> **NUDT**.
 His research interests include graph neural networks, AI4Science, and clustering.
 He has published more than 20 papers including TPAMI, TKDE, and NeuriPS, ICML, CVPR, with 1 ESI Hot Paper, 2 ESI Highly Cited Papers, and 1100 citations.

 <div class="quote-accent">
-My research interests include graph learning, knowledge graphs, and AI4Science, with a particular focus on using **Graph Learning** techniques to solve problems in the fields of medicine and bioinformatics.
+My research interests include graph learning, knowledge graphs, and AI4Science, with a particular focus on using <strong>Graph Learning</strong> techniques to solve problems in the fields of medicine and bioinformatics.
 Feel free to reach out if you'd like to discuss research or explore potential collaboration! (mly_edu@163.com)
 </div>

 # <i class="fas fa-file-alt"></i> News
 <div class="quote-accent">
-2026.05, 🎉🎉One paper is accepted by ICML 2026 Spotlight.
+2026.05, 🎉🎉One paper is accepted by ICML 2026 Spotlight.<br>

-2026.03, 🎉🎉One paper is accepted by TPAMI.
+2026.03, 🎉🎉One paper is accepted by TPAMI.<br>

-2025.12, 🎉🎉One paper is selected as AAAI 2026.
+2025.12, 🎉🎉One paper is selected as AAAI 2026.<br>

-2025.06, 🎉🎉One paper is accepted by TPAMI.
+2025.06, 🎉🎉One paper is accepted by TPAMI.<br>

-2025.05, 🎉🎉One paper is selected as IJCAI 2025 Oral.
+2025.05, 🎉🎉One paper is selected as IJCAI 2025 Oral.<br>

-2024.09, 🎉🎉One paper is selected as IEEE TKDE.
+2024.09, 🎉🎉One paper is selected as IEEE TKDE.<br>

 </div>